About The Species

 - Authorized gear includes automatic reel, bandit gear, handline, rod-and-reel, and pelagic longline.

 - Cobia must be a minimum size to be harvested, and must be landed with their heads and fins intact.
+Current minimum size limit is 33 inches fork length.
+Amendment 7 will be increasing the minimum size limit to 36 inches fork length.

 - Commercial and recreational fishermen have size limits, trip limits, and per person per day or per vessel per day bag limits.